Lazy Keto Diet 2023: What Is It, Benefits & Meal Plan Examples

 • Protein: meat, fish, poultry

-• Low sugar or naturally sweet dessert such as dark chocolate
+• Low-sugar or naturally sweet desserts such as dark chocolate

 Foods To Avoid On The Lazy Keto Diet